 This charming section of Old Town features plenty of unique shopping, dining, and entertainment in a pedestrian-friendly quarter.
 Eclectic specialty stores line the street, and shoppers stroll between them on the tree-lined avenue or take advantage of ubiquitous bicycle-taxis and a free trolley.
 Clothing, jewelry, arts and crafts, and gifts for the home and garden are all at-hand.
 Forming a hub for the district's activity is a striking, dynamic fountain by sculptor Bob Parks that features five rearing Arabian horses.
 This is a must-see destination to anyone paying a visit to downtown Scottsdale, and the perfect place to pick up a souvenir.

 A Scottsdale landmark, this shopping center combines big-name retailers, specialty shops, office space, and tempting restaurants all under one roof.
-Towering above the complex is a 125-foot spire conceived by Frank Lloyd Wright but never built by him â" it's now a stunning architectural accent, especially when illuminated at night.
-Popular stops at the center include The Great Indoors, Nordstrom Rack, Old Navy, Maggiano's Little Italy, and In-N-Out Burger.
+Towering above the complex is a 125-foot spire conceived by Frank Lloyd Wright but never built by him.
+It's now a stunning architectural accent, especially when illuminated at night.
+Popular stops at the center include Cost Plus World Market, Nordstrom Rack, Old Navy, Maggiano's Little Italy, and In-N-Out Burger.
 Over 45 other shops and eateries attract folks to this busy outdoor mall.
 The Promenade is a shopping destination featuring a mix of big-name retailers and specialty shops offering both value and style.
 Whether you're looking for a specialty boutique or a large chain store, this outdoor mall has it all.

 The Scottsdale Quarter is a mixed-use shopping center in north central Scottsdale that's urban, chic and decidedly hip.
 Towering palm trees, water features and more than 370,000 square feet of retail space.
 Upscale boutiques make this a destination for fashionistas and serious shoppers.
 Some of the retail shops at the Quarter include Apple, Calvin Klein, Bath & Body Works, Express, Free People, Kendra Scott, Drybar, Calypso St. Barth, Pottery Barn, Urban Outfitters, Sephora, Elan Style, Dr. Martens, Swimspot, Verde Maison, and West Elm.
 The Scottsdale Quarter is also home to some of the hippest eateries in town, including True Food Kitchen, Brio Tuscan Grille, TK's Urban Tavern, Eddie V's, Stingray Sushi, and Zinburger.
 There's also a spa (Dolce Salon & Spa), so you can treat yourself to some pampering in between browsing.